anim510/StackedPhotosCollectionView/README.md

 StackedPhotos
 =============

 A stacked photo collection view for UICollectionView on IOS 6.
+(Xcode 4.6, IOS >= 6.0)

 ## Framework
 * CoreGraphics.framework